Jet-Set Winter No. 1 — The Best Hour No One Plans For

 Then the Jet-Set era widened the lens.

-People didn’t just bring back photos.
+Travelers didn’t just bring back photos.

 They brought back different ways of gathering.

-Different places started nights differently.
+Different places began the night differently.

 That’s where themes actually came from.